Farini/SkyNation/Readme.md

 - [X] Update Scene Overlay **PlayerCardNode**
 - [X] GameLoop: Auto-Accounting
 - [X] LSS View -> Make 1 tab for tanks & ingredients, and another for Peripherals

+[2/17 to 3/1/2021]

+- [X] Ingredients and sufficiency
+- [X] Create a general Header View in SwiftUI for all SwiftUI base views
+- [X] Improve People Selection View - Add a mark so user knows when they are selected
+- [X] Improve Timer View
+- [X] Improve Game Buttons (buttonStyle)
+- [X] Module View -> If no other modules, only hab is available
+- [X] GameLoop: Look for dates (Lab Activities, Human Activities, Vehicles)
+- [X] Timing of Activity according to people's happiness, teamwork and intelligence
+- [X] Garage -> Implement new people picker
+- [X] Remake TrussView
+- [X] Player avatar picker
+- [X] Load Scene automatically
+- [X] Player Avatar on Overlay
+- [X] View with GameMessages (where chat is)
+- [X] More realistic numbers on building things
+- [X] Lab Module needs to update list when research is finished
+- [X] Lab Module needs to estabilish the time for humans as well (the correct, lowered one)
+- [X] Lab Module - Select from tree
+- [X] Lab Module - Change boost for Token, and update button style
+- [X] Make Settings View (and open from PlayerCard)
+- [X] Implement Player Edit
+- [X] Highlight PlayerCard
+- [X] Don't let game start before name and avatar are chosen
+- [X] Update Player avatar on Overlay View
+- [X] GameLoop: Look for dates (Lab Activities, Human Activities, Vehicles) (In Mid-Game)
+- [X] Store (Tokens + Packages) View
+- [X] Freebies TokenLevels
+- [X] GameGenerators + Encoding64
+- [X] People generator - every hour.
+Pay for more.
+And generate Materials engineer first
+- [X] Freebies Generator
+- [X] Where to display freebies? -> Accounting, add new game message (not achievement)